jefy2110/dev-test-frontend/hotel-viewer/README.md

 Contexts were not used as I saw no need.
 All state variables were self contained in their respective files.

+I recognise the UI does not scale great for small window sizes and mobile view.
+With more time this would be implemented.

 ## Features

 - Displays a list of hotels with detailed information.